Piotrekol/CollectionManager/README.md

 The following opinions are made available by right clicking in the left panel:

-- Create: This will prompt you to create a new collection.
+- Create: Prompts you to create a new collection.
 Using a name that does not match any existing collections is required.

-- Rename: This will prompt you to rename a collection.
+- Rename: Prompts you to rename a collection.
 Using a name that does not match any existing collections is required.

-- Delete: This will delete all selected collections.
+- Delete: Deletes all selected collections.

-- Duplicate: This will duplicate a single collection with `_0` appended to the new collection's name.
+- Duplicate: Duplicates a single collection with `_0` appended to the new collection's name.

-- Merge Selected: This will merge all selected collections into the collection closest to the top of the listing.
+- Merge Selected: Merges all selected collections into the selected collection closest to the top of the listing.

-- Intersection: This will intersect all selected collections by making a new collection with only maps that are present in all selected collections.
+- Intersection: Intersects all selected collections by making a new collection with only maps that are present in all selected collections.

-  The new collection is named using the collection closest to the top of the listing and with `_0` appended to its name.
+  The new collection is named using the selected collection closest to the top of the listing and with `_0` appended to its name.

-- Inverse: This will inverse all selected collections by making a new collection with only maps that are not present in any of the selected collections but are present in your osu! songs folder.
+- Inverse: Inverses all selected collections by making a new collection with only maps that are not present in any of the selected collections but are present in your osu! songs folder.

-  The new collection is named using the collection closest to the top of the listing and with `_0` appended to its name.
+  The new collection is named using the selected collection closest to the top of the listing and with `_0` appended to its name.

 ### **Adding Maps to Collections**